vendasta/marketplace-documentation/docs/Guides/oauth2.md

 | `target-element-class(optional)`                  | This field can help overcome css conflicts with the NavBar.
 It allows you to specify an element that has a **unique** class.
 If the element with this class exists on the page at the time the NavBar is called to render the bar, it will place the bar directly above the target element|

 ### Product url contextualization
-In the case that a user has bookmarked your product's dashboard url unless you have something identifying a) That this is a Vendasta account & b) what account it is you are unable to properly authorize the request.
+In the case that a user has bookmarked your product's dashboard url unless you have something identifying [This is a Vendasta account **&** What account it is] you are unable to properly authenticate the request, as the Authorization URL requires the account_id be included.

+Thus contextual urls for your Vendasta Product are suggested, with a long lived cookie, or browser caching being less robust alternatives for keeping track of the last account entered, and the fact that the account belongs to a Vendasta reseller.

 ### In Product Purchases